Nathan Shank (19,20,21,22,23)*

-Nathan Shank is an Associate Professor of Mathematics at Moravian College.
-Immediately after completing his PhD at Lehigh University, Dr. Shank joined the Moravian College faculty in 2006.
-Dr. Shank was previously an adjunct for the college teaching service courses and evening classes for non-traditional students.
+Nathan Shank is a Professor of Mathematics at Moravian University.
+Immediately after completing his PhD at Lehigh University, Dr. Shank joined the Moravian University faculty in 2006.
 Dr. Shank enjoys teaching all mathematics major courses as well as mathematics courses for non-math majors.
-His research interests include analysis, stochastic processes, probability theory, graph theory and combinatorial optimization.
-Dr. Shank enthusiasm for learning fuels his willingness to work individually with students on research projects and special topics courses.
+His research interests include analysis, stochastic processes, probability theory, graph theory, network reliability, and combinatorial optimization.
+Dr. Shank's enthusiasm for learning fuels his willingness to work individually with students on research projects and special topics courses.
 He has led over 30 different student research projects in many areas of mathematics including interdisciplinary projects.
 These projects have resulted in publications in MAA Notes, Involve, Ars Combinatoria, The Electronic Journal of Combinatorics, Australasian Journal of Combinatorics, and Advances in Applied Probability.
 He has been mentoring NSF research projects since 2009.